Cat Health Problems

 Constipation in Cats

-If your cat hasn’t had a bowel movement in several days she may be suffering from feline constipation and should receive treatment right away.
+If your cat hasn’t had a bowel movement for several days she may be suffering from feline constipation and should receive treatment right away.
 Cat constipation can be uncomfortable and painful for your feline friend and may be a sign of another cat illness.

 Feline Urinary Tract Infections